josmar-crwdstffng/angular/packages/misc/angular-in-memory-web-api/README.md

 _This package used to live [in its own repository](https://github.com/angular/in-memory-web-api)._

-### _It used to work and now it doesn't :-(_
+### _It used to work and now it does not :-(_

 Perhaps you installed a new version of this library?
 Check the [CHANGELOG.md](https://github.com/angular/angular/blob/main/packages/misc/angular-in-memory-web-api/CHANGELOG.md) for breaking changes that may have affected your app.

-If that doesn't explain it, create an
+If that does not explain it, create an
 [issue on github](https://github.com/angular/angular/issues),
 preferably with a small repro.

 ## Use cases

 * Demo apps that need to simulate CRUD data persistence operations without a real server.
-You won't have to build and start a test server.
+You will not have to build and start a test server.

 * Whip up prototypes and proofs of concept.

 * Share examples with the community in a web coding environment such as Plunker or CodePen.
 Create Angular issues and StackOverflow answers supported by live code.

-* Simulate operations against data collections that aren't yet implemented on your dev/test server.
+* Simulate operations against data collections that are not yet implemented on your dev/test server.
 You can pass requests thru to the dev/test server for collections that are supported.

 * Write unit test apps that read and write data.